OpenTechSchool/python-data-intro/core/csv.md

 This a multiple stage problem:

-* Read the airport database (airports.dat) and build a dictionary mapping the unique airport ID to the geographical coordinates (latitude & longitude.)
+* Read the airports file (airports.dat) and build a dictionary mapping the unique airport ID to the geographical coordinates (latitude & longitude.)
 This allows you to look up the location of each airport by its ID.

-* Read the routes database (routes.dat) and get the IDs of the source and destination airports.
+* Read the routes file (routes.dat) and get the IDs of the source and destination airports.
 Look up the latitude and longitude based on the ID.
 Using those coordinates, calculate the length of the route and append it to a list of all route lengths.

 * Plot a histogram based on the route lengths, to show the distribution of different flight distances.